A topic from the subject of Physical Chemistry in Chemistry.

 • Solids are defined by their fixed volume and shape.

-• Solids are held together by strong intermolecular forces, such as ionic bonds, covalent bonds, or metallic bonds.
+• Solids are held together by strong intermolecular forces, such as ionic bonds, covalent bonds, metallic bonds, or van der Waals forces.

-• The structure of a solid is determined by the arrangement of its atoms or molecules.
+• The structure of a solid is determined by the arrangement of its atoms, ions, or molecules.

 Main Concepts